nus-cs2113-AY2021S1/tp/docs/team/tanleewei.md

 * [DeveloperGuide](https://ay2021s1-cs2113-t14-1.github.io/tp/DeveloperGuide.html)

+#### Contributions to team-based tasks

+* Help to review teammates pull requests for any errors before their merge.
+* Provided feedbacks to UserGuide and DeveloperGuide when my teammates done their sections.
+* Meet up regularly in project discussion through zoom sessions and telegram group to update on our progress.
+* Provided suggestions and questions to improve the project during project meetings.

 #### Contributions beyond the project team:
 I have also provided in other group's project development by reviewing the products during tutorials and PE dry runs.